Fatima Payman: Crossing the floor and move to the crossbench

-In a May 2024 speech to the Senate, Payman broke ranks with the Labor Party and accused Israel of committing genocide against Palestinians in the Gaza Strip, criticised the Australian Government for failing to sufficiently respond to Israel's alleged war crimes in the Gaza war, and called for sanctions and divestment against Israel.
-She concluded her speech by remarking "from the river to the sea, Palestine will be free".
+In a May 2024 speech to the Senate, Payman broke ranks with the Labor Party and accused Israel of committing genocide against Palestinians in the Gaza Strip, criticised the Australian Government for failing to sufficiently respond to Israel's war crimes in the Gaza war, and called for sanctions and divestment against Israel.
 Payman's speech was noted by The Guardian as a "significant rupture with the Labor party position".
 On 17 June 2024 Payman wrote an article in Al Jazeera English supportive of recognition of Palestine by Australia and argued "Such a move would support the peace efforts, not undermine them, as some have argued".
 On 25 June 2024, Payman crossed the floor to vote in favour of a resolution supporting Australian recognition of Palestinian statehood, voting with the crossbench against the government and opposition.
 Payman stated "My decision to cross the floor was the most difficult decision I have had to make".
 She then stepped down from two parliamentary foreign affairs committees and was suspended from caucus for the remainder of that parliamentary sitting week.
 Later, on 30 June 2024, Payman was suspended indefinitely from the Labor caucus after stating in an interview that she would cross the floor again if a similar resolution was before the Senate and can no longer participate in any parliamentary meetings of the caucus.
 Prime Minister and Labor Leader Anthony Albanese stated Payman could return if she "respect[ed] the caucus and members".
 On 1 July, Payman stated in a Facebook post that she had been "exiled" from the party, that she would abstain from voting in the Senate for the rest of the week, and that "some members are attempting to intimidate [her] into resigning from the Senate".

 Payman received support for crossing the floor from the Labor Friends of Palestine, who stated Payman's actions were "entirely consistent with Labor principles and policy".
 The Australian National Imams Council and Australian Greens leader Adam Bandt both praised Payman's act as courageous.
 On 3 July 2024, the Leichhardt branch of the Labor Party, which is within Albanese's electorate of Grayndler, passed a motion supporting Payman.
 Five other Labor branches had also passed similar motions.
-Former Labor politician Harry Quick, who was expelled from the party after crossing the floor in 2007, stated his admiration for Payman and urged her to not "bend or waver".
+Former Labor politician Harry Quick stated his admiration for Payman and urged her to not "bend or waver".